-Legislation which increased the amount of wireless fees the ETSB receives takes effect January 2, 2016.
+Legislation which increased the amount of wireless fees the ETSB receives took effect January 2, 2016.
 However, this legislation eliminated the one-time payments from the state.
-It makes the Illinois State Police the agency responsible for surcharge collection and distribution, as well as for paying the 911 Boards' telephone bills.
+It makes the Illinois State Police the agency responsible for surcharge collection and distribution, as well as for paying some of the 911 ETSB's telephone bills.

-A State Advisory Board, whose membership includes our coordinator, are working on drafting legislation that will identify what types of items that 911 Boards can pay for, as well as attempting to provide a stable source of on-going revenue.
+A State Advisory Board, whose membership includes our coordinator, will be introducing legislation that will provide for an increase in the surcharge, attempt to provide a stable source of on-going revenue, and extend the surcharge sunset date.